bavelsoft/schmoperties/README.md

 ### Viewing configuration used

-Viewing configuration-to-be-used before start is done using the ConfigurationPrinter class, see the pom.xml file for ane example.
+Viewing configuration-to-be-used before start is done using the ConfigurationPrinter class, see the pom.xml file for an example.